weidenba/recovery_sort/README.md

 ## Ignore Filter

 There is a filter system to ignore unintended files.
-Ignore filters can be applied with the -i argument.
+Ignore filters can be applied with the *-i* argument.
-You can apply several filters at once by using -i several times.
+You can apply several filters at once by using *-i* several times.

 ```sh
 $ ./recovery_sort.py -i FILTER_1 [-i FILTER 2 ...]
 INPUT_DIRECTORY OUTPUT_DIRECTOTRY
 ```
-If you'd like to add all available ignore filters, you can use the '-I' argument.
+If you'd like to add all available ignore filters, you can use the *-I* argument.

 ### blacklist
 Ignore files that are on a blacklist.